syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ## Assign resources to appointments

-Appointments associated with scheduler `ResourceCollection` will be displayed when set schedule resource `Id` in the `ScheduleAppointment` by using the `ResourceIdCollection` for `ResourceGroupType` set as `Resource` or `Date`.You can also assign resources to [recurrence appointments](https://help.syncfusion.com/wpf/scheduler/appointments#recurrence-appointment).
+Appointments associated with scheduler `ResourceCollection` will be displayed when set schedule resource `Id` in the `ScheduleAppointment` by using the `ResourceIdCollection` for `ResourceGroupType` set as `Resource` or `Date’.
+You can also assign resources to [recurrence appointments](https://help.syncfusion.com/wpf/scheduler/appointments#recurrence-appointment).

 {% tabs %}
 {% highlight c# %}